samhavens/roundtrip/README.md

 If the ENV variable `GOOGLE_APPLICATION_CREDENTIALS` is set, it will use the official Google Translate API with the credentials it finds in `GOOGLE_APPLICATION_CREDENTIALS`.

 ### Usage

+To play around on the CLI, use like this:

 ```sh
 Usage: